datapIan/t4cine/README.md

 * This mod was built on Plutonium and guarenteed to work on Plutonium.

-* Download the mod from [here](https://github.com/datapIan/t4cine/releases/latest), extract and drag the "mp_t4cine" folder into your mods folder.
+* Download the mod from [here](https://github.com/datapIan/t4cine/releases/latest), extract and run `install_pluto.bat`.
+Alternatively you can drag the "mp_t4cine" folder into your mods folder.
 ```text
 C:/
 └── .../